Prepare your evaluation dataset

 Input type Input field contents

-source Source text which is in the original language that the prediction was translated from.
+source Source text in the original language from which the prediction was translated.

 response Your LLM inference response to be evaluated.